HO-CTO/sre-monitoring-as-code/contributing.md

 ## metric-types.libsonnet

-The metric-types.libsonnet file in the monitoring-as-code/src directory contains the config for the different metric types.
+The metric-types.libsonnet file contains the config for the different metric types.

 ```
 {